josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But I don't think anybody who's ever worked in any real production context would agree absolute lines of code is a useful proxy for productivity.
 (In fact, not so long ago, we mostly agreed the opposite was often true, and _fewer_ lines of code was often the superior signal.)

 Similarly: it doesn't really matter _how many_ PRs are getting opened—as just about any Open Source maintainer could tell you.
-There have probably never been more PRs opened on open-source repos, but maintainers are perhaps under more stress than ever.
+There have probably never been more PRs opened on open-source repos, but maintainers seem to be under more stress than ever.

 At this point, it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons: